cloudemprise/cfn-ovpn-cli/README.md

 A collection of unordered rules decide whether to allow traffic to reach the computation unit or not.
 An interesting feature of security groups is that they can reference other security groups as their end-point, exhibiting object like characteristics that simplifying rule creation and management.

 **cfn-ovpn-cli** constructs two security groups, a Public Security Group for instances residing on public subnets and similarly, a Private Security Group for instances residing on private subnets.
-Restrictive rules are applied to ensure only expected traffic is allowed to pass through to the operating system.
+Restrictive rules are applied to ensure only expected traffic is allowed to pass through the computational units.

 ### The Linux Kernel Packet Filter